LarsenDR/Radio-Docs/ka9q-radio-examples.md

 # How configurations differ by radio

+# Why use serial numbers in configurations files?

+ka9q-radio uses serial number if available to deterime which of multiple hardware receivers to use for the specific porpose.

+# Best practice for naming .local address targets

+# Why is airspy ahd airspyhf in same conf file?

 ## Single computer examples

 Simple examples to get single radio for one purpose, with different radios.
 The key compnents are outlined so that you can get this type of radio working in this environment.

+### rtl-sdr fm broascast example

+### rtl-sdr NOAA weather radio example

 ### Airspyhf fm braodcast example